jsbots/AutoFish/README.md

 ## Warning :warning:

+If you are going to use the bot on unofficial servers, skip this section.
+It's very unlikely you need any of this.

 Using bots in most of the games is prohibited, by doing so you should understand all the risks such an act entails: being banned, losing account, losing real money etc.

 The bot is written in JavaScript, when writing the bot I didn't have acess to low-level operations like utilizing mouse, keyboard and screen.
 It's done by [keysender](https://github.com/Krombik/keysender), so I can't guarantee anything that comes from this particular low-level domain.